Omnichannel Fulfillment vs. Multichannel Fulfillment

 Retail store open

-Adding brick-and-mortar locations into your omnichannel fulfillment process
+Adding brick-and-mortar store locations into your omnichannel fulfillment process

 If your business includes physical stores, your brick-and-mortar locations are an essential element in your omnichannel fulfillment strategy.
-Allowing customers to order online and pick up or return in a retail store has several upsides:
+Allowing customers to order online and pick up or return in an omnichannel retail store has several upsides that can enhance order fulfillment processes:

 • You effectively add all the items in your warehouse to the list of products available in your retail locations without the need to stock every item in every store.

 • Customers love free shipping.
-You can easily offer free shipping to your stores since you can add retail orders to regular inventory shipments.
+You can easily offer free shipping for online shoppers since you can add retail orders to regular inventory shipments, helping to improve customer satisfaction and the customer experience.

 • In-store pickup gets customers into your stores, where they may find additional items they want to buy.

-• If you sell apparel, picking up an order in the store gives the customer a chance to try on the item to see if it fits.
+• If you sell apparel, picking up an order at a physical store gives the customer a chance to try on the item to see if it fits.
 If not, your retail personnel can handle the return or exchange of the product on the spot.

 Your brick-and-mortar stores can also serve a fulfillment function in your omnichannel strategy.
 Offering home delivery for in-store purchases is a convenience your customers will appreciate.